- Murder and Homicide

 Prior to joining 7 Harrington Street Chambers, Mr Walmsley was a partner in a Legal 500 firm with a “formidable reputation” in criminal law and was instructed as a solicitor-advocate in their most serious cases.
 Previously, Mr Walmsley practised as a duty solicitor in an award-winning London human rights firm and advised on a range of legal issues.
 As a result of his time in private practice, Mr Walmsley has a thorough understanding of the pressures and difficulties that impact upon instructing solicitors.

-R v Paterson (2017): Led Junior in the high profile and unprecedented trial of the surgeon convicted of carrying out unnecessary operations on patients.
-As an acknowledgement of his work in this case Mr. Walmsley was awarded a 'red bag' by Nicholas Johnson QC.
+R v Paterson EWCA Crim 1625: Led Junior in the high profile and unprecedented trial of a surgeon convicted of carrying out unnecessary operations on patients.
+The case concluded in the Court of Appeal following a reference by the Attorney General.
+As an acknowledgement of his work in this case Mr. Walmsley was awarded a ‘red bag’ by Nicholas Johnson QC.

 Royal College of Nursing (2016): Completed a secondment to the Royal College of Nursing Legal Department, which provided invaluable experience of professional regulation from a unique perspective.
 Instructed to appear in the full range of proceedings, including, Investigating Committee hearings, Conduct and Competence Committees, and a Coroner’s Inquest.